OHDSI/Vocabulary-v5.0/Cancer Modifier/readme.md

 ##### Manual work and source preparation
 1. Perform manual work described in the [`manual_work/readme.md`](manual_work/readme.md) file.
-2. If new oncology candidates are needed, run the mining workflow described in [`manual_work/Mining concepts for Mapping/readme.md`](manual_work/Mining%20concepts%20for%20Mapping/readme.md).
+2. If new oncology candidates are needed to be reviewd/curated, run the mining workflow described in [`manual_work/Mining concepts for Mapping/readme.md`](manual_work/Mining%20concepts%20for%20Mapping/readme.md).
 3. If the mining workflow is used, prepare the CDE review output and convert approved rows to manual tables as described in [`manual_work/Mining concepts for Mapping/CDE/readme.md`](manual_work/Mining%20concepts%20for%20Mapping/CDE/readme.md).

 The manual work is intentionally split between the top-level and subfolder readmes.
 This file describes the refresh sequence; [`manual_work/readme.md`](manual_work/readme.md) describes manual table handling; [`manual_work/Mining concepts for Mapping/readme.md`](manual_work/Mining%20concepts%20for%20Mapping/readme.md) describes candidate mining; and [`manual_work/Mining concepts for Mapping/CDE/readme.md`](manual_work/Mining%20concepts%20for%20Mapping/CDE/readme.md) describes how reviewed CDE rows become `concept_manual` and `concept_relationship_manual` content.